 What type of ongoing maintenance will I need to do?

-There really is no maintenance required, except making sure your panels are kept clean and free from shade.
+For your panels, there really is no maintenance required, except making sure your panels are kept clean and free from shade.
 These are preventable by pruning trees when necessary and arranging an annual clean of your panels.

 Is there much point having solar when I’m not at home most of the day?

 Yes.
 Even though you mightn’t be home during the sunniest part of the day when your solar panels are generating the most amount of energy, appliances like your fridge and freezer are still running.
 You can increase the amount of solar energy you use by setting other appliances like your dishwasher, or washing machine, to run during the day.

 How long will it take before my solar system is up and running?